Eighth Annual CMC Dinner and Award Presentation

 Due to the pandemic we will not have an annual dinner in 2020.

-The CMC will be holding its 6th Annual Dinner event on Sunday evening, October 8th, at 5:00 pm.
-We’ll again be celebrating at the Catamount Restaurant at the Emerson Resort on NYS Rte.
+The CMC will be holding its 8th Annual Dinner event on Sunday evening, October 13th, 2019, at 5:00 pm.
+We’ll again be celebrating at the Catamount Restaurant at the Emerson Resort and Spa on NYS Rte.
 28 in Mt.
 Tremper, NY.
-This event coincides with the 13th annual Catskill Lark in the Park, which begins September 30th.
+This event coincides with the 16th annual Catskill Lark in the Park, which begins October 5th.